 Personalized music can activate cognition and improve family visits in assisted living communities, and boost spirits and decrease pain in patients in hospitals.
 Personalized playlists brighten moods for individuals in adult day centers and have a dramatic impact on people in hospice and their families during their end of life journey.
 For individuals aging in place at home and their caregivers, research has shown that favorite songs provide respite, ease transitions and reduce caregiver stress.

-As Music & Memory enters its tenth year, a growing body of research proves how personalized playlists change lives for the better.
+As Music & Memory enters its twelfth year, a growing body of research proves how personalized playlists change lives for the better.
 These studies inform our training and fuel our efforts to spread the power of favorite music to millions more who could benefit.

 Who We Are